9OctopusDev/octopus-cli-issues-pages/README.md

 # octopus-cli-issues-pages
-This repository is made for collecting issues for octopus-cli and potentially others product from 9octopus
+This repository is made for collecting issues for octopus-cli and potentially others products from 9octopus